konnov/bymc/bymc/doc/tutorial.md

 # ByMC: Byzantine Model Checker -- Tutorial

-*Igor Konnov, May 2019*
+*Igor Konnov, created on May 2019, updated on June 2020*

-This tutorial presents the latest techniques that are implemented in version 2.4.2.
-We do not cover earlier techniques, which are also implemented in ByMC, as they are interesting only from the historical perspective.
+This tutorial presents the latest techniques that are implemented in version 2.4.4.
+We do not cover earlier techniques, which are also implemented in ByMC, as they are interesting only in the historical perspective.
 To get an overview of the input and the implemented techniques, read the [ISOLA18 paper](https://hal.inria.fr/hal-01909653/file/camera.pdf).

 ## Installation

 There are two ways to install ByMC:

   1. Download a virtual machine from [the tool website](https://forsyte.at/software/bymc/).
-For instance, [download the latest version 2.4.2](http://forsyte.at/static/download/bymc-2.4.2.ova).
+For instance, [download the latest version 2.4.4](http://forsyte.at/static/download/bymc-2.4.4.ova).
   1. Download the sources from the [github repository](https://github.com/konnov/bymc), compile, and install the tool.
 Detailed instructions can be found in the [README](../README.md)

 In this tutorial, we assume that you followed the easy path and downloaded the virtual machine.
 If you do not know how to install the virtual machine, check the [virtualbox instructions](https://docs.oracle.com/cd/E26217_01/E26796/html/qs-create-vm.html).
 After you have installed the virtual machine, run it and log in with the name `user` and password `user`.
 You should see a screen similar to this one: